List of Toronto Sceptres draft picks

 Jocelyne Larocque was the first ever draft selection for Toronto, taken second overall in 2023.

 The Toronto Sceptres are a professional ice hockey team in the Professional Women's Hockey League (PWHL).
 Their first draft pick was Jocelyne Larocque, selected second overall in the 2023 PWHL draft.
-The Sceptres have participated in three PWHL Drafts and have drafted 27 players.
+The Sceptres have participated in four PWHL Drafts and have drafted 33 players.